 Becoming Sidelined: Common and Uncommon Factors

-Guest writer and athletic trainer Jordan Anderson weighs in on the many different causes which may necessitate an athlete's premature discontinuation of his/her sport.
+Guest writer Jordan Anderson weighs in on the many different causes which may necessitate an athlete's premature discontinuation of his/her sport.

 While many athletes of any age are often focused on short and medium length goals such as: winning a game, having a good practice, having a winning season, or winning a state championship, they are often short-sighted and have difficulty with the bigger picture.
 This is where the forgotten and overlooked sidelined athletes come into play.
 Chronic injury, chronic pain, chronic dysfunction, mental health, debilitating illnesses, emotional health, family dynamics, amongst others can also force an athlete to become sidelined.
 Athletes often need to be brought in for a conversation of long term health and quality of life before they may consider ending their athletic careers at any age.
 As many athletes find their identity tied to their athletic careers it is difficult to begin this hard conversation.
 Working together with physicians, physical therapists, athletic trainers, and parents is essential to help the athlete understand what the long term effects of continuing in their sport may be.